Trimethoprim Tablets

 To ensure your safety, it is vital to discuss your full medical history with your doctor.
 Do not take Trimethoprim and inform your doctor immediately if any of the following apply to you:

-- Newborns: It should not be given to premature babies or newborns in their first few weeks of life.
+• Newborns: It should not be given to premature babies or babies in their first few weeks of life.

 Warnings and Precautions for Trimethoprim Use